luigiselmi/algorithms/README.md

 $ java -cp "lib/algs4.jar;target/classes" searching.WordCounter < resources/searching/tinyTale.txt
 ```

-executes the *WordCounter* Java class, in the *searching* package, that takes in input a stream from a file (not the file name !) containing
+executes the *WordCounter* Java class, in the *searching* package, that reads a file from standard input containing some text and writes, to
-text and writes, in the standard output, the number of distinct words and the complete words list.
+standard output, the number of distinct words and the complete words list.

 It can be useful to execute some of the classes that are provided in the algs4.jar library.
 As an example